Microsoft Teams

 10. Click Save.

-12. Tap on Enter an AI Agent ID and in the field below enter the Microsoft Application ID associated to your AI Agent (the one generated in Druid after the channel activation).
+12. Tap on Enter a Bot ID and in the field below enter the Microsoft Application ID associated to your AI Agent (the one generated in Druid after the channel activation).

-13. HINT: Copy and Paste the Microsoft Application Id from the Teams channel configuration from the Druid Portal.
+13. Info: Copy and Paste the Microsoft Application Id from the Teams channel configuration from the Druid Portal.

 14. Select the capabilities and scopes your AI Agent will need: Upload and download files, scopes Personal and Team.